How to spot lottery scams

 Internet research is also a good way to indicate if something is a scam.

 A Cape Cod woman was sentenced to 21 years in prison this year for defrauding elderly victims out of thousands of dollars as part of a lottery scheme.
-She convinced one person to give her 23 thousand dollars.
+She convinced one person to give her $23,000.

 If you have been getting any suspicious phone calls, contact the Massachusetts Office of Consumer Affairs by calling their Consumer Hotline at 617-973-8787.